January 19th, 2026 – Gail Heller on Zoom 60 – 90 minutes.

-Some of the 2022-2023 meetings will take place via ZOOM on the same schedule, and members will receive a link to the meeting via email.
+Some of the 2024-2025 meetings will take place via ZOOM on the same schedule, and members will receive a link to the meeting via email.
 The meeting agenda will remain the same, and guest speakers or special activities will continue…the only difference is you attend from the comfort of your home.
 Guests are still permitted to attend for a $10 fee.
-Simply send an email to EQG@gmail.com and our Membership Convenor will forward the ZOOM link to you.
+Simply send an email to Celia our Membership Convenor who will forward the ZOOM link to you.

 A typical meeting includes items of guild business, a “show and tell” of work by members, refreshments, and a guest speaker.
 For our schedule of guest speakers please check the Calendar of Events and Speakers which outlines members meeting dates and highlights of speakers.
 Some meetings may include a special activity – demos of new tools and techniques, or even a rousing game of fabric bingo.

-Beginning September 2022, many of our Members Meetings will be LIVE and in person.
-Doors open at 6:30 pm for room set-up – after which you can peruse the info tables with details on workshops, tours and retreats being offered or visit the library until the meeting starts.
+Doors open for live presentations at 6:30 pm for room set-up – after which you can peruse the info tables with details on workshops, tours and retreats being offered or visit the library until the meeting starts.
 Hours of meetings are 7:00 pm to 9:00 pm sharp.
 The Centre is wheelchair accessible.
 Ample free parking is available, and there is handicapped parking near the entrance.

 Upon Arrival